Hand, foot and mouth disease

 How is it spread?

-Once a person is infected and sick, they can be contagious and spread the virus for about 7 to 10 days.
-The virus can be spread through close personal contact such as kissing, or sharing drinking cups, forks, or spoons.
-It can also spread through droplets in the air when an infected person coughs or sneezes.
-You can be infected by inhaling these droplets or touching objects contaminated with them.
-You can also be infected by touching surfaces contaminated with fluid from the blisters or fecal matter.
+A person with hand, foot and mouth disease is most contagious in the first week of their illness.
+They can spread the virus to others through close personal contact such as kissing, or sharing drinking cups, forks or spoons.
+The virus can also spread through droplets in the air when an infected person coughs or sneezes.
+You can be infected by inhaling these droplets or touching objects or surfaces contaminated with fluid from the blisters, lungs or fecal matter.
 The virus can stay for up to several weeks in the bowels of an infected person and can be spread during that time.

-Pregnant women who become infected with the virus shortly before they give birth may pass the virus to their baby.
+Pregnant people who become infected with the virus shortly before they give birth may pass the virus to their baby.
 Newborn babies infected with the virus usually have a mild illness, but in rare cases the disease can be more severe.
 There is no clear evidence that infection during pregnancy will cause harm to an unborn baby.
+Hand, foot and mouth disease can spread easily in child care settings and other places where children are close together if proper hygiene practices are not used.

-How can you prevent the disease?
+How can you prevent the spread of the disease?

-To help reduce the spread of hand, foot and mouth disease, wash hands often with soap and warm water.
-Teach your child to sneeze or cough into a tissue or their inner arm where the elbow flexes.
-This prevents the spread of airborne droplets.
+To prevent the spread of airborne droplets, teach your child to sneeze or cough into a tissue or their inner arm where the elbow flexes.
 Encourage your child to throw tissues directly in the garbage after use and to wash their hands again.

 Your child may continue to attend daycare if they feel well enough to take part in activities.
 The risk to other children is not great if proper hygiene practices are followed.
-Take extra care to wash hands and clean surfaces thoroughly after changing diapers and before serving or eating food around children and child care settings.

-• Mix 15 mL (1 tablespoon) of household bleach into 1 litre (4 cups) of water.
+• Mix 15 mL (1 tablespoon) of household bleach into 1 litre (4 cups) of water

 A weaker solution of bleach should be used to disinfect toys:

-• Mix 5 mL (1 teaspoon) of household bleach into 1 litre (4 cups) of water.
+• Mix 5 mL (1 teaspoon) of household bleach into 1 litre (4 cups) of water

-For more information on hand washing, see HealthLinkBC File #85 Hand washing: Help stop the spread of germs.
+Continue to carefully practice proper hand hygiene for several weeks or months after your child feels better.
+For more information on hand washing, please visit HealthLinkBC File #85 Hand washing: Help stop the spread of germs.

 How is it treated?